Azq2/stm32-sensor-midi-keyboard/README.md

 # How this works? 🤔

 All piano keys is a capacitive touch sensors.
-The microcontroller continuously measure needed time for change pin state from 0 to 1 and and back That's have little lag, because any gpio pin have parasitic capacitance.
+The microcontroller continuously measure needed time for change pin state from 0 to 1 and and back.
+That's have little lag, because any gpio pin have parasitic capacitance.
 And when finger touches pin there is a current leak happens and time to charge/discharge changes.